-Around two in 10 people in the UK suffer with IBS, according to Bupa.
+Around one third of people in Britain suffer from IBS symptoms.
 It's one of those conditions that is tricky to find a cause and, in turn, a fix for.
-An unhappy gut can be miserable and pretty debilitating, but there is a probiotic out there called Symprove that has been found to ease symptoms for sufferers.
+An unhappy gut can be miserable and pretty debilitating, but there is a probiotic out there called Symprove that can ease symptoms for sufferers.
 But can it help someone without IBS to feel better?
 You see, with more and more studies finding links between the health of our insides and the state of our mind, I wanted to give this probiotic a try over the winter period to see if it could combat the onslaught of rich holiday foods and the darker, more miserable weather.

 Keep scrolling for my review of Symprove probiotic and to find out how it could help.

 Symprove is a UK-based company that has created a probiotic formula that really does work.
 It contains four strains of bacteria that are found in the guts of healthy people: L. rhamnosus, E. faecium, L. acidophilus and L. plantarum.
 The four strains work together to keep our guts healthy and balanced.
 Every millilitre of Symprove contains about 200 million live, active bacteria.

 So how do we know it works?
 Back in 2015, researchers at University College London carried out an independent study on eight well-known products containing bacteria.
 The researchers tested the products in three areas: that it arrived in a live state, survived stomach acid transit and thrived in the target area of the gut.
 Symprove was the only product to pass all three tests.
 Keep scrolling to find out why Symprove works where others fail.

 Probiotics found in food or dairy products may be less likely to survive in the gut.
 Why?
 Because they trigger our digestive system to produce acid and enzymes, breaking down the food and the bacteria contained within.